 While baseline violations serve as great trigger events for initiating deeper problem analysis, not all real user impact can be detected based solely on statistical alerts.
-This is why many problems discovered by Dynatrace provide a Impact analysis section that shows you the impact that the problem has had on your customers and service calls.
+This is why many problems discovered by Davis (the Dynatrace AI causation engine) provide an Impact analysis section that shows you the impact that the problem has had on your customers and service calls.

 Note that business impact analysis isn’t triggered for all detected problems.
 For example, business impact analysis isn’t included for problems that are detected with synthetic tests, as the result would be only a single transaction.
 Business impact analysis is also not included for infrastructure-only events, such as CPU spikes, because no relevant transactions exist for analysis.

 The Business impact analysis section is only displayed when relevant transactions are available for analysis.
 Business impact analysis only makes sense for customer-facing web or mobile applications, custom applications (for example, a self-service ticketing terminal), or entry point services.
 As to entry-point services, say for example that you have a weather forecast service for which no web page is available.
 Maybe this entry-point service is used by a news site like CNN.
 Thus, if the service is unavailable, your organization will experience a business impact as all requests to the service are failing.

 Business impact analysis gives you the information you need to, for example, ignore issues that only affect a single user while focusing your efforts on business relevant problems that affect hundreds of real users.
 Business impact analysis also helps in uncovering problems that would otherwise be impossible to detect based on statistical evidence alone (for example, customers being unable to log into your application).

 Example of a response time degradation problem